The U.S. Energy Information Administration (EIA) collects and publishes data at different geographic levels (depending on the data series):

 State Energy Profiles summarize all of EIA's state-level and fuel-specific energy data for each state.
 Each profile, which can be printed as an integrated report, is updated monthly and includes several features:

-- Quick facts that present noteworthy state energy facts in bulleted form
+- Quick facts that present noteworthy state energy facts

 - Downloadable charts that provide an overview of state energy production, consumption, as well as context to state energy prices